guettli/programming-guidelines/README.md

 ### Thank you

 -   Robert C. Martin for the book "Clean Coder"
 -   Malcolm Tredinnick.
-Only few people listened like he did.
+Only a few people listened as he did.
 With "listen" I mean "trying to understand the conversation partner".
 -   Linus Torvalds for the quote "Bad programmers worry about the code.
     Good programmers worry about data structures and their relationships.".
 -   Bill Gates for the quote "I choose a lazy person to do a hard job.
     Because a lazy person will find an easy way to do it."
--   All people who contribute to open source software (Linux, Python, PostgreSQL, ...)
+-   All people who contribute to open-source software (Linux, Python, PostgreSQL, ...)
--   All people who ask question and/or answers them at places like StackOverflow.
+-   All people who ask questions and/or answers them at places like StackOverflow.
 -   People I met during study at HTW-Dresden
 -   My teammates at [tbz-pariv](http://www.tbz-pariv.de/).
 -   <https://chemnitzer.linux-tage.de/> All people involved in this great yearly event.
 -   Ionel Cristian Mărieș for the link to bash pitfalls.
--   Audiance at my presenstion at [Python User Group Leipzig 2019](https://www.meetup.com/de-DE/Leipzig-Python-User-Group/events/rbwmtpyzmbnb/)
+-   Audience at my presentation at [Python User Group Leipzig 2019](https://www.meetup.com/de-DE/Leipzig-Python-User-Group/events/rbwmtpyzmbnb/)
 -   Marco Bakera for hints (mailing-list python-de 2019)